 Like Bad End, which I reviewed for Halloween in 2020, most of Night of the Forget-Me-Nots endings are sub-optimal for the unfortunate protagonist.
 Several choices lead directly to a poor or neutral ending.
 For the endings that occur when Makoto survives deep into the night, many early choices may turn out to be significant in ways that the player may not have guessed when he or she made them.
 In general, the player should assume that every choice matters – especially if he or she is trying to achieve 100% completion.

 The game does allow saving before choices, so it is possible to avoid some degree of back-tracking to achieve all of the endings by making strategic use of save files.
+There are no interactive elements other than the choices (contrast with LoveChoice).

 The game does not have any interactive elements beyond choices.